Pine Shadows, Inc 14752

 For immediate release

-Frederick, South Dakota (January 2017) – Mark Haglin, owner of Pine Shadows Daybreak, is pleased to announce that for the fourth consecutive season our executive chef Rachel Hogan will again lead our culinary team in 2017.
+Frederick, South Dakota (January 2018) – Mark Haglin, owner of Pine Shadows Daybreak, is pleased to announce that for the fifth consecutive season our executive chef Rachel Hogan will again lead our culinary team in 2018.
 Hogan, who trained at the Nutrition Therapy Institute of Denver, is not only a talented chef; she has grown up in the sporting tradition of bird dogs.
 Rachel is an upland sporting enthusiast, as an owner/operator of a trained English Springer Spaniel.
 Rachel both hunts and field trials her springer Tuck.
 A few of last year’s guests were treated to Rachel and Tuck on the huntsmen team guiding in the fields of Daybreak.
+She also has a year old pup, Henry.
+Henry is a black and white English springer spaniel.

 Rachel is quite popular beyond Pine Shadows Daybreak.
 She had her story and her recipe for Elk Sliders published in the Summer 2014 USA Today Hunt&Fish magazine.
 In 2015 she was in Hollywood competing on Food Network’s chef competition series, Guy’s Grocery Games.
 Rachel place second!